HGT - Frequently asked questions

 Are the gears in HGT Gearboxes an integral part of the main and lay shafts, or are they removable?

 With the exception of 1st gear, all other gears are removable saving you money when it comes to replacing worn or damaged parts.

 What is the recommended service frequency for HGT gearboxes?

-2) At the end of each race season the gearbox should be removed, stripped, and the gears, bearings and dogs checked for wear.
-Whilst apart, the gears, main shaft and lay shaft should be crack tested.
+2) At the end of each race season the gearbox should be removed, stripped with the gears, bearings and dogs checked for wear.
+Whilst stripped, the gears, main shaft and lay shaft should be crack tested.
 These are low cost tests and are the foundation of any good maintenance program on a racecar.